zec/tt08-square1/docs/info.md

 (main decay constant ~100 milliseconds, but with a long tail lasting ~seconds) yellow phosphor excited by the light from the blue phosphor.
-As a result, the points currently being plotted have a white or blue-white appearance, then become yellow and visibly fade away.
+As a result, the plotted points have a white or blue-white appearance, then become yellow and visibly fade away.

 Fortunately, since each frame only has one point in each line, and said